sendbird/sendbird-chat-sample-android/groupchannel-dnd-snooze/README.md

-# DND And Snooze in a group channel
+# Do Not Disturb or snooze mode in a group channel

-This code sample with UI components demonstrates how to use [Do Not Disturb (DND) or Snooze](https://sendbird.com/docs/chat/sdk/v4/android/push-notifications/managing-push-notifications/configure-push-notification-preferences) functionalities in a group channel on Sendbird Chat SDK for Android.
+This code sample with UI components demonstrates how to use [Do Not Disturb (DND) or snooze](https://sendbird.com/docs/chat/sdk/v4/android/push-notifications/managing-push-notifications/configure-push-notification-preferences) functionalities in a group channel on Sendbird Chat SDK for Android.
 While the DND mode mutes notifications from the SDK for a set period and repeats on a daily basis, snoozing will let you block notificatoins for a set period and does not repeat.

 ## Prerequisites